 Since 2016 the Applied Microeconometrics cluster has also organised an annual international Workshop on Labour and Family Economics (WOLFE) taking place in York.
 WOLFE focuses on topics of family and labour economics which make a substantial contribution to important policy debates around the world.
 It is the combination of frontier econometric methods, combined with the pressing world problems which characterises the contribution of papers at each workshop.

 Prominent Themes In Our Work Include

 Parental investments in children

 - the role of the timing of family income on children (Journal of Political Economy 2021)

-- the impact of mothers’ labour supply during pre-school years on child cognitive skills (Journal of Labor Economics 2022 forthcoming working paper)
+- the impact of mothers’ labour supply during pre-school years on child cognitive skills (Journal of Labor Economics 2022)

 - effects of parents qualifications on investment behaviours which matter for child development (Journal of Population Economics 2022)

 - the reaction of parental time investments to children skills (European Economic Review 2020)

 - teacher pay on school productivity (Journal of Public Economics 2016)